rsdoiel/antenna/libraries.md

 date: 2025-01-15, from: Standard Ebooks, new releaases

-A small town becomes the setting of an attempted revolution.
+A small town becomes swept up in the fervor of attempted revolution.

 <br>